axonivy-market/salesforce-connector/salesforce-connector-product/README.md

 # Salesforce REST API

-This connector builds the REST API and provides a way to access Salesforce resources.
-A client can use the REST API to manipulate Salesforce objects.
-Examples are performing CRUD operations on an opportunity object or to querying and retrieving data.
+This connector uses the Salesforce REST API and provides a way to **access** Salesforce resources and **manipulate** objects.

 This connector:

-- Provides the standard set of REST APIs to manipulate one specific object of Salesforce Opportunity.
+- uses the REST API to process a Salesforce opportunity.
-- Tracks the status and the number of each status Opportunity.
+- tracks the status of opportunities
-- Manipulatea the object Opportunity and builds a standard REST client to apply Salesforce Object Query Language (SOQL).
+- manipulates opportunities using the Salesforce Object Query Language (SOQL).
-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.
+- supports you with a demo implementation to reduce your integration effort.
-- Enables low code citizen developers to integrate existing 3rd party systems.

 ## Demo